udeaghad/Recipe-app/README.md

   - `rails db:seed` (to populate initial data from db/seeds.rb file)
   - `rails tailwindcss:build` (to build necessary configurations for tailwind)
 - Run `rails s` on your terminal
-- Enter **http://localhost:3000/ or localhost:3000** on your browser to view page
+- Enter **http://localhost:3000/ or localhost:3000** on your browser to view the project.
-- **Congratulations!!!
+- **Congratulations!
 App should run successfully.**
 ## Authors

 👤 **Dozie Udeagha**